Challa823/inspectra-github-workflow/README.md

-# VithMinds Inspectra
+#  Inspectra

 ## Overview
-VithMinds Inspectra is a comprehensive tool designed for auditing TLS endpoints.
+ Inspectra is a comprehensive tool designed for auditing TLS endpoints.
 It automates the process of collecting endpoint data, performing SSL scans, and generating detailed reports on the security posture of the endpoints.

 ## Features
 - **Endpoint Collection**: Extracts URLs from configuration files with specified extensions.